spongycode/dynamic-tooltip/README.md

 - <b>Customizable Style:</b> Adjust the tooltip's width, border radius, arrow width, arrow height, padding, text color, and background color to match your desired look and feel. 🎨
 - <b>Text Content:</b> Set the text content of the tooltip to provide useful information or instructions. 📝
 - <b>Image Support:</b> Optionally include an image inside the tooltip, with customizable image radius, width, and height. 🖼️
+- <b>Dynamic Positioning:</b> The tooltip calculates whether it can fit on the screen with the given parameters before rendering, ensuring it does not exceed the screen boundaries. 📏
 - <b>Seamless Integration:</b> The tooltip seamlessly works with buttons at any location on the mobile screen preview. 🔄
 - <b>Fill Default Values:</b> Quickly populate the tooltip parameters with default values for a hassle-free setup. 🚀

+## How It Works 🧠
+The tooltip app incorporates background calculations to determine whether the tooltip can fit on the screen with the specified parameters.
+It takes into account the target element, positioning, style, and text content to dynamically calculate the tooltip's dimensions and position.

+By performing these calculations, the app ensures that the tooltip does not exceed the screen boundaries and provides an optimal user experience.
+Only when it's possible to fit the tooltip within the available screen space, it is rendered on the screen for the user to see and interact with.

 ## Screenshots 📷
 <p align="center">